utap2/utap2/docs/rst/Run Pipelines/run-rna-mars-seq.rst

 Run Transcriptome pipelines
 ################################

-RNA-seq Analysis Setup
+Analysis Setup
 ----------------------
-If your protocol is RNA-seq, you will get this screen:
+If your pipeline is RNA-seq, you will get this screen:

 .. image:: ../../figures/rna-seq.png

-If your protocol is MARS-seq, you will get this screen:
+If your pipeline is MARS-seq, you will get this screen:

 .. image:: ../../figures/mars-seq.png

+If your pipeline is DESeq2 from counts matrix, you will get this screen:

+.. image: ../../figures/deseq2_from_matrix.png

+If your pipeline is RNA-seq with UMI , you will get this screen:

+.. image: ../../figures/rna-with-umi.png

 ------------

+**For the DESeq2 from Counts Matrix Pipeline:**

+  1. In the Input File field, navigate through your directory structure and use the Select button to choose the file containing the counts matrix for analysis.
+The file must be in either CSV or TXT format.

+  2. Fill in the Project Name.

+  3. Select the Genomes for Functional Analysis.

+**For RNA-Seq and MARS-Seq Pipelines:**

+  1. In the Input Folder field, browse through your directory structure and use the Select button to choose the root folder for analysis.

+  2. Fill in the Project Name.

+  3. Select the Genome and Annotation.

+  4. Define the type of adapters for each read (R1 and R2).
+The pipeline will remove these adapters from the reads.
+You can use the default adapters if your protocol is TrueSeq, which uses P5 and P7 adapters.

+  5. For RNA-seq protocols:

+  Indicate whether your protocol is stranded (preserves the original strand of RNA fragments) or non-stranded.
+  Specify if your protocol is paired-end or single-end.
+  Indicate whether you wish to correct for UMIs.
+If so, provide the correct UMI length.

-In the input folder field, Browse within your directory structure and use the Select button the **root folder**  for analysis.
-Note that if you wish to go up one level (or more) click on the desired folder level using the path at the top of the window.
+**Note:** If you wish to navigate to a higher-level directory, click on the desired folder level in the path displayed at the top of the window, as illustrated in the image below.

 .. image:: ../../figures/browse-folder.png

-Input folder names must conform to the correct format as previously described.
-If there is a problem with the folder you selected, first resolve the error and then retry, selecting the updated folder.
+The input name must conform to the correct format as previously described.
+If there is an issue with the input you selected, resolve the error first and then retry, selecting the updated input.

-If you wish the output folder to be different from the one automatically filled in (based on the selected input folder), just select the desired output folder.
+If you wish the Output Folder to be different from the default (automatically set based on the selected input folder), simply select the desired output folder.

-Fill in the project name, then select the genome and annotation.

-For RNA-seq protocols, choose whether your protocol is stranded (sequenced reads save the original strand of RNA fragments) or non-stranded.

-Define the type of your adapters for each read (R1 and R2).
-These adapters will be removed from the reads by the pipeline.
-You can leave the default adapters if you use True-seq protocol P5 and P7 adapters.

 ------------